Grosjean plays down Lotus title challenge talk

 4 May, 2012

-May.4 (Apex) Without doubt the most upwardly mobile F1 team of the season to date has been Lotus, their two drivers showing strong pace in all four races thus far and coming good with a double podium finish at the recent Bahrain GP.
+May.4 (GP247) Without doubt the most upwardly mobile F1 team of the season to date has been Lotus, their two drivers showing strong pace in all four races thus far and coming good with a double podium finish at the recent Bahrain GP.

 Invariably talk of a title challenge by both Kimi Raikkonen and Romain Grosjean has been doing the rounds in the paddock.